-- 20. Technical information produced by EU authorities.
-European authorities are currently responsible for the publication of various registers, lists and technical information.
+- 26. Credit rating agencies.
+The cumulative effect of the run-off period applied by the direction and the separate transitional provision in article 4(1A) of the CRA Regulation is that UK regulated entities may, for a period of one year beginning with the end of the transition period, use a credit rating for regulatory purposes if it was issued or endorsed by an EU credit rating agency before the end of the transition period and was not withdrawn immediately before the end of the transition period.
+For further guidance on this exception, firms should refer to the guidance issued by the FCA in Annex A to the FCA Transitional Direction. - 27.
+Technical information produced by EU authorities.
+European authorities are responsible for the publication of various registers, lists and technical information.
 For example, the European Insurance and Occupational Pension Authority (EIOPA) is responsible for publishing technical information under Article 77e of the Solvency II Directive that insurers use for regulatory valuations.
-Where the PRA will be responsible for publishing that information after the end of the transition period, firms should use information published by the PRA after the end of the transition period, rather than continuing to rely on the EU information published by EIOPA.5 - 21.
+Where the PRA is responsible for publishing that information after the end of the transition period, firms should use information published by the PRA after the end of the transition period, rather than continuing to rely on the EU information published by EIOPA.7 - 28.
 Interaction with HM Treasury equivalence findings.
 In certain areas, the use of the transitional power has the same effect as if the EU had been found equivalent by HM Treasury.
-The effect of the direction is to end the transitional relief if HM Treasury find the EU equivalent before Thursday 31 March 2022, but the requirements will remain the same for firms. - 22.
+The effect of the direction is to end the transitional relief if HM Treasury find the EU equivalent before Thursday 31 March 2022, but the requirements will remain the same for firms. - 29.
 For example, if HM Treasury found the EU equivalent under Article 114(7) of the onshored CRR, UK banks on the standardised approach to credit risk would be able to continue to 0% risk weight their exposures to EU sovereign debt.
 The transitional direction will allow firms to continue to treat EU exposures, including sovereign exposures, preferentially until Thursday 31 March 2022.
 Therefore, firms would be able to 0% risk weight these exposures until this date either as a result of the EU being found equivalent by HM Treasury or as a result of the PRA's transitional direction.
-A positive equivalence finding would have to be made for firms to continue to 0% risk weight these exposures after Thursday 31 March 2022. - 23.
+A positive equivalence finding would have to be made for firms to continue to 0% risk weight these exposures after Thursday 31 March 2022. - 30.
 The Bank and PRA will at this time exempt all areas of MiFIR and certain areas of EMIR from the scope of the transitional power where the effect of the transitional power could be achieved by HM Treasury making a finding of equivalence.
-Further detail in relation to the corresponding requirements for CCPs is set out in the 'Bank's guidance on the use of the transitional direction as FMI competent authority'.6 - 24.
+Further detail in relation to the corresponding requirements for CCPs is set out in the 'Bank's guidance on the use of the transitional direction as FMI competent authority'.8 - 31.
 Central bank exemptions.
 The direction does not apply in relation to requirements where HM Treasury has the power to exempt central banks and other bodies from those requirements.